nuta/operating-system-in-1000-lines/website/en/17-outro.md

 ---
-title: Next Steps
+title: Outro
 layout: chapter
 lang: en
 ---

 This is where the book ends.
 Although it's less than 1000 lines, it must have been quite challenging.

-For those who think "I'm not satisfied yet!
-I want to continue with something," I'll introduce a few "next steps."
+For those who are not satisfied yet and wants to continue with something, here are somew next steps:

 ## Read HinaOS or xv6